fbpx

 Our City’s row house styles are each unique in their right and built to last.
 From Kensington to East Passyunk, from West Philly to Germantown, these homes continue to stand the test of time, evolving and contributing to Philadelphia’s architectural landscape.

 This article is part of a series titled “The Secret Life of Buildings” where we write about the history and architecture behind Philadelphia’s buildings.
-We’ve covered common Philadelphia brick styles, trinity homes, star bolts, and residential courts, among other topics.
+We’ve covered common Philadelphia brick styles, trinity homes, and star bolts, among other topics.
 What else would you like to learn about?
 Follow us and DM us on Facebook or Instagram to let us know!

 A Guide to Your Philadelphia Home’s History